cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

 pre-commit is configured using the file `.pre-commit-config.yaml` in the project directory.
-Please refer to the [official documentation](https://pre-commit.com/#adding-pre-commit-plugins-to-your-project) for details about the configuration file.
+Please refer to the [official documentation][pre-commit configuration] for details about the configuration file.

 ### Running pre-commit from Nox